jvollme/PO_2_GENECONTENT/README.md

                         	-"nj": Neighbor joining
                         	-"none"
                         Default=none
   -tbp TREEBUILDER_PATH, --tree_builder_path TREEBUILDER_PATH
-                        Path to  raxml if not listed in $PATH -bs BOOTSTRAPS, --bootstraps BOOTSTRAPS
+                        Path to treebuilder (currently only raxml supported) if not listed in $PATH -bs BOOTSTRAPS, --bootstraps BOOTSTRAPS
-                        Number of times to resample for bootstrapping only bootstrapped trees will be output, not the permutated data matrices Default=1000
-  --min_freq MIN_FREQ   Minimum frequency for Orthologeous Groups across all comparison-organisms for Group to be considered in Analyses
-                         Default=2 (exclude all singletons)
+                        Number of times to resample for bootstrapping only bootstrapped trees will be produced, not the permutated data matrices --min_freq MIN_FREQ   Minimum frequency for Orthologeous Groups across all comparison-organisms for Group to be considered in Analyses Default=2 (exclude all singletons)
-                         Recommended when working with highly fragmented genomes or dubious ORF-finding
+                        Recommended when working with highly fragmented genomes or dubious ORF-finding --debug               Log extra info for debugging
 ````
 [proteinortho5]: https://www.bioinf.uni-leipzig.de/Software/proteinortho/
 [CDS_extractor.pl]: https://github.com/aleimba/bac-genomics-scripts.git